 You can display a portion of the information on your services to users.
 You get to have an audience even before your website is not yet live with the coming soon page.
 The maintenance mode page keeps your audience at bay, informing them that your services will be back shortly.

-In this post, you’ve learned 5 ways to make your website private.
-When you want to make parts of your website private while the rest of it remains public, you can use:
+In this post, you’ve discovered 5 methods for how to make a WordPress website private.
+When you want to make parts of your website private while the rest of it remains public in the front end, you can use:

-- Standard WordPress features to change the visibility of your posts or pages.
+- Standard WordPress features to change the visibility settings of your individual posts or pages.
 (Not recommended.)

 - The Password Protected Categories plugin to protect your categories and taxonomies then assign posts, events, pages, etc. to these protected categories.

-When you want to make the whole website private, you can use:
+When you want to create a 100% private WordPress site, you can use:

 - Password Protected plugin – a free plugin that lets quickly protect your WordPress website with a single password.